 There are many reasons you should get a boundary survey.
-In New York, landowners legally must hire a land surveyor before purchasing a house or constructing work on a property.
+In many states, landowners legally must hire a land surveyor before purchasing a house or constructing work on a property.
 In addition to performing a boundary survey, your land surveying team can also perform a construction layout to ensure a smooth renovation.

 A mortgage lender or title company uses boundary surveys to ensure a property does not encroach on a neighboring plot of land.
 Many mortgage lenders require a boundary survey before signing off on loans.